Changissnz/about_those_tech_jobs/README.md

 I discovered the American Catholic Church wants to be "different" from their Old World headquarters in Vatican City.

+I don't like to draw conclusions on people with their faith, ancestry, or orientation.
+But some matters are looking pretty pronounced.

 ## The Story
 **The Problem with Rich Catholics in the U.S.**